Biblical Translation Copyright disclaimers

-Verse 6 states that is Is a light thing (an easy thing) for the Messiah to bring Israel the nation back to Him;
+Verse 6 states that it is a light thing (an easy thing) for the Messiah to bring Israel the nation back to Him;

 ‘…“It is too light a thing that you should be my servant to raise up the tribes of Jacob and to bring back the preserved of Israel…’

 (Isaiah 49:6 ESV)

-However, despite this salvation of Israel being easy by the Messiah, Scripture also says that the Messiah felt like he had laboured in vain – meaning, he felt like his efforts were not fruitful enough;
+However, despite this salvation of Israel being easy for the Messiah to bring about, Scripture also says that the Messiah felt like he had laboured in vain – meaning, he felt like his efforts were not fruitful enough;

 ‘But I said, “I have labored in vain; I have spent my strength for nothing and vanity…’